gabrielsoltz/metahub/README.md

   <img src="docs/imgs/update-findings-2.png" alt="update-findings" width="850"/>
 </p>

-Workflow Status options are: `NOTIFIED`, `NEW`, `RESOLVED` and `SUPPRESSED`
+Workflow Status options are: `NOTIFIED`, `NEW`, `RESOLVED`, and `SUPPRESSED`

 AWS Security Hub API is limited to 100 findings per update.
-Metahub will split your results into 100 items chucks to avoid this limitation and update your findings besides the amount.
+Metahub will split your results into 100 items chucks to avoid this limitation and update your findings beside the amount.

 See more examples under [Updating Findings Workflow Status](#updating-findings-workflow-status)

 # Enriching Findings

 You can use **MetaHub** to enrich your AWS Security Findings with `MetaTags` and `MetaChecks` outputs.
-Enriching your findings means updating those findings directly in Security Hub. **MetaHub** uses the field `UserDefinedFields` field for adding all the MetaChecks and MetaTags available for the affected resource.
+Enriching your findings means updating those findings directly in Security Hub. **MetaHub** uses the `UserDefinedFields` field to add all the MetaChecks and MetaTags available for the affected resource.

-By enriching your findings diretcly in AWS Security Hub, you can then take advantage of it features like Insights and Filters by using the extra information that was not available in Security Hub before.
+By enriching your findings directly in AWS Security Hub, you can take advantage of features like Insights and Filters by using the extra information that was not available in Security Hub before.

-For example, you want to enrich all AWS Security Hub findings with WorkflowStatus=NEW, RecordState=ACTIVE and ResourceType=AwsS3Bucket that are MetaCheck is_public=True with MetaChecks and MetaTags:
+For example, you want to enrich all AWS Security Hub findings with `WorkflowStatus=NEW`, `RecordState=ACTIVE`, and `ResourceType=AwsS3Bucket` that are MetaCheck i`s_public=True` with MetaChecks and MetaTags:

 ```sh
 ./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ResourceType=AwsS3Bucket --meta-tags --meta-checks --mh-filters-checks is_public=True --enrich-findings